easolhq/easolhq.github.io/docs/reference/objects/product/promotion.md

 # promotion.active

-Returns true if the promotion is currently active.
+Returns `true` if a promotion is currently active.

 # promotion.category